PA0SNY

 MARC set conversion from 11 to 10 meters

 The modification consisted in the replacement of a Xtal and the installation of an new Xtal oscillator containing the original 10.240 kHz Xtal to retain the 10 kHz grid.
-In our version chanel 22 became 29.700.
-Chanel 1 was 29.440, and chanel 9 became the home frequency 29.540 kHz.
-Note that spacing between chanels can be 10 or 20 kHz.
-A new HAM radio was born!
+In our version, chanel 22 became 29.700.
+Chanel 1 was 29.440, and chanel 9 became the home frequency 29.540 kHz for the Project Group PG.540.

-I found not any digital material on this conversion, but as I had documented old paperwork in maps, I have retrieved the stencil and the publication.
+As I had documented old paperwork in maps, I have retrieved the stencil and the publication for the modification.
 I scanned it and you will find it here.
-Of course in Dutch.
+In Dutch.

 For the visual aspects I have made several photo's.